geerlingguy/drupal-honeypot/README.txt

 Installation
 ------------

-To install this module, place it in your sites/all/modules folder and enable it on the modules page.
+To install this module, place it in your modules folder and enable it on the modules page.

 Configuration